SecureHeaders/PsrAdapter/README.md

 ## Usage

-Assuming you already have a PSR-7 response object (e.g. returned from a previous middleware) in the `$headers` variable:
+Assuming you already have a PSR-7 response object (e.g. returned from a previous middleware) in the `$response` variable:

 ```php
 // Configure SecureHeaders